Ongoing Exam Arrangements

 Religious Observance and Festivals

-If you have a religious observance, festival or holiday that coincides with the date for one or more of your exams, then you should follow the above guidance on 'Illness and Other Unforeseen Circumstances' and submit a PEC Form with relevant supporting evidence.
+If you have a religious observance, festival or holiday that coincides with the date for one or more of your exams, then you should follow the above guidance on 'Illness and Other Unforeseen Circumstances'.
+You should also submit a PEC Form with relevant supporting evidence.
 In these circumstances, contact your School Office for further advice.

 The University recognises the importance of Ramadan and is aware that it will overlap with the Semester Two exam period until at least 2019.
 For any students who will be observing Ramadan, we recommend that you read the advice and guidance regarding staying healthy.

 Observing Ramadan will not be considered as an acceptable reason to defer your exams.
-Should the impact of fasting have a significant effect on your health, then this can be considered as with any other ill health circumstance through the Personal Extenuating Circumstances (PEC) procedure.
+Should the impact of fasting have a significant effect on your health, this can be considered through the Personal Extenuating Circumstances (PEC) procedure.